lottekoblens/hoe-fossielvrij-is-deze-laadpaal/README.md

 For a more detailed explanation of the application, I would like to refer you to my [wiki](https://github.com/lottekoblens/hoe-fossielvrij-is-deze-laadpaal/wiki/Explanation-application).
 There I also explain the code of the application.
 Below I give an explanation of the concept.

+To help the user to find the most sustainable charging station, I created this application.
 The application starts with a zero state to introduce the user to the app and to tell them what they can expect.

 <img src="/public/images/zerostate.png" width="300">